-The Plan builds upon the work of the 2013 Tacoma Station Area Plan (TSAP) that recommended improved multimodal connections and a greater mix of land uses that take advantage of the Tacoma light rail station at the north end of the NMIA.
-This Plan incorporates that planning area and adds areas west of McLoughlin Blvd to create an entire district made up of 200 acres.
-Additionally, the Plan has been informed by the City's recently completed economic opportunities analysis, guiding the economic feasibility analysis and recommendations for the Plan.
+The Plan builds upon the work of the Tacoma Station Area Plan that recommended improved multimodal connections and a greater mix of land uses that take advantage of the Tacoma light rail station at the north end of the NMIA.
+This Plan incorporates that planning area and adds areas west of McLoughlin Boulevard to create an entire district made up of 200 acres.
+Additionally, the Plan includes findings from the City's recently completed economic opportunities analysis, guiding the economic feasibility analysis and recommendations for the Plan.